-Before Asake, there was Small Doctor, Qdot, Zlatan, Lil Kesh, Barry Jhay, and Naira Marley, the last of which recently had his star power compared with Asake’s by online fans of both artistes.
+Before Asake there was Small Doctor, Qdot, Zlatan, Lil Kesh, Barry Jhay, and Naira Marley, the last of which was recently compared to Asake by online fans of both artistes.
 These are the kind of artistes likely to score the Headies’s Street-Hop Artiste category.
 You may add the infamous Portable to that list.
 Binding these artistes is a common lingua franca—Yoruba, specifically the sort bejeweled with youthful slang.
-But those artistes are also bound by a fervid sense of street identity, and the kind of sound you may call niche, the kind you expect to hear at the beer shanty down your street in Lagos Mainland, but not at an uppity wedding on Lagos Island.
+But those artistes are also bound by a fervid sense of street identity and the kind of sound you may call niche, the kind you expect to hear at the beer shanty down your street in Lagos Mainland but not at an uppity wedding on Lagos Island.
 Here’s the rub: Unlike the other artistes in that list, Asake rules both worlds.
 Banana Island and Badagry.
 Lekki and Ladilak.
 He proves as much with his debut 12-track album, Mr Money With The Vibe.

 Sometimes his euphemisms are clichéd to boot, as when he joins that long list of Nigerian male musicians who have used the banana as a proxy for the phallus.
 But sometimes they dazzle, as when, in Muse, he alludes to scripture in telling a lady that he can give her the appropriate level of pleasure: He sings, “make I give am unto Caesar what is Caesar’s.”
 It’s such a nimble subversion of that popular Bible passage, that one can forgive the blasphemy.